vtrnnhlinh/vtrnnhlinh.github.io/_drafts/aug-2025-reading-log.md

 Cal Newport's books are my favorite ones in non-fiction category, I quite a fan of his "Deep Work".
 But with this book, I feel a wave of unsatistification.
 The value doesn't make me feel inspired or motivated.

 Rate: :star::star::star:

+## 9. The Practicing Mind - Thomas M. Sterner

+It's a pretty short read but the writing is kinda good.
+The ideas in the book isn't new, tbh.
+But the way the author explained, is soothing to read.
+The most valuable thing I learn from this book is: focusing on present, every will be better?

+Rate: :star::star::star::star: